dirkpetersen/froster/README.md

 Sent email "Froster restore on EC2" to dp@domain.edu!
 ```

-After the instance is created simply run `froster ssh` or `froster ssh <ip-address>` to login to the EC2 instance you created.
+After the instance is created simply run `froster ssh` to login to the last EC2 instance you created or (if you have created multiple machines) `froster ssh <ip-address>`.
 Once logged in, use the up-arrow key to list the folder where data should be restored to.
+(Note the data may not be there yet)

 ## Troubleshooting